AI-Planning/modeling-in-pddl/exercises/cisc-813/README.md

 ### Summary

 - Focuses on the RDDL language.
-- Exercises walk through the fire fighter domain.
+- Exercise walks through the fire fighter domain.

 ### Setup

 - Use the custom Dockerfile provided in the [`rddl`](rddl/) directory.
+- It will take a while to build (largely due to z3 being required), but following the instructions there will get it to an apptainer .sif than can be run as a stand-alone executable.
+- Alternatively, this may be offered via planutils as a package to install.

 ----